dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Crypto-assets enable fast and inexpensive financial transactions, while offering some of the convenience of cash
    1. Bitcoin is the internet... in the 1980s!
 Almost everything has changed and now its money's turn.
    1. It's your money.
 Take charge of it
+   1. The best way to make money is to not lose it.

 1. 7 Facts To Check Before Investing In A ICO Or New Cryptocurrency
    1. Who’s offering the coin?